elixir-no-nels/ehos-python/docs/quick_start.md

 ## Installing EHOS on the deployment computer.

-The deployment computer needs to have python 3.4 (or later) and wget installed to be able to use the setup & deployment scripts
+The deployment computer needs to have python 3.4 (or later) and virtualenv installed to be able to use the EHOS setup & deployment scripts

 ### Configuration files: